 Accounts receivable: Accounts receivable consist primarily of amounts owed from customers for mortgage database processing fees, membership dues, conference and seminar registrations, and online courses.
 Accounts receivable are presented at the net amount due to CSBS (i.e., gross amount less allowance).
-CSBS adopted ASC 326, Financial Instruments-Credit Losses, as of January 1, 2023, with the cumulative-effect transition method with the required prospective approach.
-There was no significant impact of this adoption as of January 1, 2023.
 The measurement of expected credit losses under the current expected credit loss (CECL) methodology is applicable to financial assets measured at amortized cost, which include billed and unbilled receivables as well as contract assets.
 An allowance for credit losses under the CECL methodology is determined using the loss-rate approach and measured on a collective (pool) basis when similar risk characteristics exist.
 Where financial instruments do not share risk characteristics, they are evaluated on an individual basis.
 The CECL allowance is based on relevant available information from internal and external sources, relating to past events, current conditions, and reasonable and supportable forecasts.
-Management recorded an allowance of \$16,651 at December 31, 2023.
-Prior to adoption of ASC 326, the collectibility of each receivable balance was assessed based on management's knowledge of the customer and the age of the receivable balance.
-Customer balances deemed to be uncollectible were charged directly to bad-debt expense to the extent not covered by the allowance.
-Management recorded an allowance of \$24,080 at December 31, 2022.
+Management recorded an allowance of \$19,827 and \$16,651 at December 31, 2024 and 2023, respectively.

 Contract balances: The timing of revenue recognition may not align with the right to invoice the customer.
 CSBS records accounts receivable when it has the unconditional right to issue an invoice and receive payment, regardless of whether revenue has been recognized.
 If revenue has not yet been recognized, a contract liability (deferred revenue) is recorded.
 If revenue is recognized in advance of the right to invoice, a contract asset (unbilled receivable) is recorded.
-Opening contract balances as of January 1, 2022, included accounts receivable of \$563,122 and deferred revenue of \$5,023,351.
+Opening contract balances as of January 1, 2023, included accounts receivable of \$1,810,695 and deferred revenue of \$5,340,065.